ashish-agrawal-metacube/code-exec/README.md

+### What is CodeExec ?

-**CodeExec is a hassle free web based compile and execution tool which allows you to compile source code and execute it against input data.
-Set up CodeExec on your local system and you will not be dependent on online compilers (if you use online compilers for their simplicity).**
+CodeExec is a hassle free web based compile and execution tool which allows you to compile source code and execute it against input data.
+Set up CodeExec on your local system and you will not be dependent on online compilers (if you use online compilers for their simplicity).

 Some disadvantages of using online compiles
 1. Your code may not be secure (Online compilers can leak your source codes)
-2. During long competitive programming contests online compilers face heavy traffic thus respond slowly and you have to wait for your turn into the queue
+2. During long competitive programming contests, online compilers face heavy traffic thus respond slowly and you have to wait for your turn into the queue
 3. You are allowed to make only fixed submissions in certain duration of time
 4. You require an internet connection

-**CodeExec eliminates all disadvantages listed above once it is installed it on your local system.
+CodeExec eliminates all disadvantages listed above once it is installed it on your local system.
 You get all the simplicity of online compilers offline on your local machine.
 It is just one time installation effort.
 Currently it can be installed on Linux based operating systems and supports only C, C++ and Java.
 You can easily add more languages.
-Later in this guide I will explain adding a new language.**
+Later in this guide I will explain how you can add a new language.

 ### DEMO SERVER APP
   You can check a running demo app [here](http://149.129.129.87)

-### Installation on Linux & Usage
+### Installation on Linux

 1. Install **gcc** compiler (Skip this step if you already have a **gcc** compiler or you don't want to compile C/C++ code)